flexmock/flexmock/docs/user-guide.rst

 classes.
 The downside is that you may run into subtle issues since the class has now been replaced by a function.

-If you're dealing with new-style classes, flexmock offers another alternative using the .new_instances() command.
+If you're dealing with new-style classes, flexmock offers another alternative using the `.new_instances()` method.

 ::